tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 ### The NV Index/ object

-There are two types of TPM NV objects - those that are remain persistent after creating/ importing the objects under a TPM hierarchy OR those defined as NV indexes to hold user defined data.
+There are two types of TPM NV objects - those that remain persistent after creating/ importing the objects under a TPM hierarchy OR those defined as NV indexes to hold user defined data.
 NV index of size 0 is a valid definition.
 An NV index can have an authorization password and or policy for administrative and